bencrannich/notes/NetBooting Compute Modules from Container Images.md

 Raspberry Pi devices with on-board Ethernet and Compute Modules all have NetBoot capability which they can fall back to if local boot methods (MMC, SD, NVMe, USB) fail and CM4s will behave like this by default.
 Newer Raspberry Pi 400 models (and potentially others) will default to a "Net Install" option rather than NetBooting, and will need to be booted into Linux and the boot order settings in the EEPROM updated using the `rpi-eeprom-config` utility [as documented on the official site](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-bootloader-configuration).

-To boot a Raspberry Pi, the following options are required (for ISC DHCP server):
+To boot a Raspberry Pi, the following options are required (for ISC DHCP server):—

 ```
   option vendor-encapsulated-options "Raspberry Pi Boot";